p-org/peasy-ide-vscode/Docs/docs/installingPeasy.md

       - On Windows and Linux, go to Help > About.

-**Installing Peasy**
+**[Step 3] Install Peasy Extension**

+??? hint "Click [here](vscode:extension/PLanguage.peasy-extension) to open Peasy extension in VS Code"
+    Manually install:
     * Open VS Code
     * Select "View" and then click "Extensions" to open Extension View.
 Alternatively, use the Extensions shortcut on the left side navigation bar
     * Enter [*"Peasy Extension"*](vscode:extension/PLanguage.peasy-extension) in the marketplace search box and select the extension
     * Click on the "Install" button to download and install the Peasy extension

-!!! note "It is recommended to restart the VS Code after installation"
+!!! success "It is recommended to restart the VS Code after installation"

 ## **Creating your First P Project**